 This feature is available in the United States.
 It is also currently available as a pilot in Australia, Canada, France, Germany, and the United Kingdom.

 In-market audiences are curated lists of customers who have shown purchase intent signals within a particular category, including searches and clicks on Bing and page views on Microsoft services.
 Microsoft Advertising supplies the curated list of potential customers, unlike remarketing in paid search, where the advertiser creates the list.
-You can target and modify bids for these audiences by associating in-market audience lists to ad groups, similar to what you do with remarketing lists.
+You can target and modify bids for these audiences by associating in-market audience lists to ad groups or campaigns, similar to what you do with remarketing lists.

 Increase conversions.
 Reach curated audiences that are more likely to convert in your category.